Cherreads

 She nodded.
 "My private space.
 I come here when I need to think."

 I looked around, still taking it all in.
-The fragrance, the light mist in the air, the way the flowers moved gently in the evening breeze—it felt unreal.
+The fragrance, the light mist in the air, it felt unreal.

 She began walking slowly.
 I followed beside her, our steps falling in sync on the stone path.